Health and Safety

 Promoting the three pillars of safety activities

 In order to prevent occupational accidents, the Teijin Group has established three pillars of safety activities: the "5S" initiative (referring to the five Japanese words seiri, seiton, seiso, seiketsu, and shitsuke, which correspond to organization, tidiness, cleaning, hygiene, and discipline); the "Hiyari" or "Hatto" (meaning close call or near miss) initiative; and safety patrols.
 These activities from Japan are expanded as activities common to the Teijin Group including overseas Group companies.
 Utilizing the information obtained through these activities, we aim to enhance individual awareness of risks and communication in the workplace in order to eliminate occupational accidents within the Teijin Group.
-Teijin works to ensure employees' safety in the workplace and improve its safety activities.
-To this end, it holds legally stipulated meetings, such as convening of the Health and Safety Committee, and shares information and holds discussions through its own original activities, such as convening of the ESH Promotion Committee.

 Initiatives aimed at preventing lost-time injuries

-State of Occurrence of Occupational Accidents
+Status of Occupational Accidents

-In 2023 (January-December), there were no occupational accidents resulting in the death of an employee or contractor employee.
-(There have been no occupational accidents resulting in the death of an employee, including contractor employees, over the past six years.)
-The frequency rate for all occupational accidents in 2023 (January-December) was 1.09保証対象指標 (0.93 in Japan), meaning that we were not able to achieve our target of 1.0 or less.
+In 2024 (January-December), there were no occupational accidents resulting in the death of an employee or contractor employee.
+(There have been no occupational accidents resulting in the death of an employee, including contractor employees, over the past seven years).
+The all occupational accident frequency rate (excluding TAT North America) was 0.97

 Lost-time injury frequency rate and all occupational accident frequency rate

-• *All occupational accident frequency rate indicates both lost-time injured persons and non-lost-time injured persons per one million working hours (figures are calculated based on calendar years).
+- *All occupational accident frequency rate indicates both lost-time injured persons and non-lost-time injured persons per one million working hours (figures are calculated based on calendar years).
 Includes full-time employees, fixed-term employees, part-time employees, and temporary employees.
 This rate has been assured independently since 2022.